idexus/Sharp.UI-Maui-Template/README.md

-# CodeMarkup for Maui Template
+# Sharp.UI for Maui Template

 A vanilla sample project using nuget package